NordicPlayground/nrf528xx-ble-throughput-demo/readme.md

 Requirements
 ------------
-- nRF5 SDK version  found here: http://projecttools.nordicsemi.no/bamboo/browse/HUSS-SN-CR-521/artifact
+- nRF5 SDK version 13
 - nRF52DK (PCA10040) or nRF52840 DK (PCA10056)
+- Display - PCA63520.
+Not required to run the demo, but the demo works best with this.

 The project may need modifications to work with later versions or other boards.

-To compile it, clone the repository in any subdirectory under /nRF5_SDK_12.1.0/examples/
+To compile it, clone the repository in any subdirectory under /nRF5_SDK_13/examples/

 About this project
 ------------------